 About the Bay Area Jobs First Collaborative (formerly HRTC)

 The State has chosen one Jobs First Collaborative in each region to receive a California Jobs First grant of $5 million for a two-year planning process.
 After the initial $5 million planning grants are provided, an additional $500 million for implementation will be administered in rolling, competitive grants.
-Learn more about the planning and implementation phases.

-At the request of multiple Bay Area Jobs First Collaborative partners, All Home has taken on the role of regional convener, responsible for coordinating with experts and stakeholders across all nine Bay Area counties to deliver on the purpose of California Jobs First and run a transparent, inclusive, and democratic planning process that the region can rally behind.
+At the request of multiple Bay Area Jobs First Collaborative partners, All Home took on the role of regional convener, responsible for coordinating with experts and stakeholders across all nine Bay Area counties to deliver on the purpose of California Jobs First and run a transparent, inclusive, and democratic planning process that the region can rally behind.

 All Home is focused on creating regional solutions to improve housing and economic security of the over-one-million individuals living in Extremely Low Income households in the Bay Area, many of whom could benefit from the high-paying jobs and economic infrastructure that California Jobs First funds will help create.